Jac-Zac/Micrograd_C-/README.md

 - Think about mini batches because when you mini batch you compute less accurate gradients for loss minimization but you can do it way faster and thus do way more step

 - Optimization breaks things

+- Potentially compute for the entire batch and then compute the loss I think it store less computations